 - Evil Laugh: Goes into one as Gil when Yunwa tells him that she is Mushin's descendant, laughing at how the key to his goal has been beside him all this time.

 - Fallen Hero: He was a genuine hero back in the day, respected for both his might and his kindness, winning loyalty as the greatest officer in the Naryu Empire.
-But his father, the Emperor of Naryu, was forced to arrest him due to rumours of treason and a planned coup, spread by his brothers jealous of Mushin's success.
-These events planted a darkness into Mushin, making him question the point of all his efforts to protect and serve the Naryu Empire and its people.
+But his father, the Emperor of Naryu, was forced to arrest him due to rumors of treason and a planned coup, spread by his brothers jealous of Mushin's success.
+These events planted darkness into Mushin, making him question the point of all his efforts to protect and serve the Naryu Empire and its people.
 This darkness was later exploited by the Dark Realm, its corrupting energies amplifying it and transforming Mushin into the cold, calculative Magnificent Bastard that he is in the game.

-- Heroic Sacrifice: He was most known for being the Guardian who willingly threw themselves into the Dark Realm to seal the Gate from the other side over a thousands years ago, preventing a demonic invasion.
+- Heroic Sacrifice: He was most known for being the Guardian who willingly threw themselves into the Dark Realm to seal the Gate from the other side over a thousand years ago, preventing a demonic invasion.
 He was presumed dead until he managed to escape 30 years before the events of the game, much to the joy of his fellow Guardians.

 - Obfuscating Stupidity: In his disguise as the bumbling careless Gil.